Grammar

 Difference Between English Phrases

-In this section we have shortened the English phrases and its types to make it easier to remember and read.
+In this section, we have shortened the English phrases and their types to make them easier to remember and read.

 Phrase Type Description Usage Example Sentence